jiwen624/logspout/README.md

 ### Tutorial

-A simple tutorial in Chinese can be found here: [教程](https://github.com/jiwen624/logspout/blob/master/docs/README_zh_CN.md)

-The English version of this tutorial is still working in progress.
+The tutorial is still working in progress.
+Leave me a message if there is someone really using it.

 ### Issues